 Bloomberg Technology Bloomberg Technology

 Welcome to Tech In Depth, our daily newsletter about the business of tech from Bloomberg’s journalists around the world.
-Today, Luz Ding explains how China’s ecommerce pioneer has steadied the ship, with a hand from its iconic co-founder.
+Today, Ellen Huet reports on OpenAI’s video generator, Sora, after an initial burst of interest.